|

 - There were many smaller, short-lived logging railroads throughout the area, some

-as the wood ran out.
+moved around as the wood ran out.
 A few examples include:

 - Edgewater (Railroad N),